The Requirements for Auto Insurance in Michigan

 Penalties for No Proof of Insurance in Michigan

-As of right now, Michigan does not have an automated program in place to track uninsured drivers.
-Proof is required at the time you renew your registration and is required in your car at all times.
+Proof of insurance is required at the time you renew your registration, and you must keep it in your vehicle at all times.
 Failure to provide proof of insurance to a police officer could be cause for penalties.

 Knowing Michigan's auto insurance requirements is the first step to becoming a legally licensed and insured driver.
-It is important to not only understand what coverage is required but how it works.
-Michigan is a no-fault state and has several unique rules.
+It is important not only to understand what coverage is required but how it works.
+As a no-fault state, Michigan has several unique rules.
 Brush up on your Michigan car insurance laws before taking to the roads to ensure your policy works for you and not against you.